Health Science students work together in an end of life simulation

 Students in Belmont’s Gordon E. Inman College of Nursing will experience interprofessional learning environments from their first days on campus.

-Working alongside the College of Pharmacy & Health Sciences, the Inman College has developed an interprofessional sequence that creates opportunities for students to learn about, from and with each other.
+Working alongside the College of Pharmacy & Health Sciences and the Frist College of Medicine, the Inman College has developed an interprofessional sequence that creates opportunities for students to learn about, from and with each other.

 Training future healthcare providers to work together in these diverse teams will enhance their future patient outcomes.
 These experiences model the interprofessional teams students will experience as they begin their careers.